 Significant changes occur during this stage: the eyes and ears open; the teeth erupt; the puppies can stand, walk and eventually run; they start wagging their tails, growling and barking; their senses become more developed and attuned to the outside world.
 This stage is also known as the Transitional Stage.

-Play with the mother, brothers and sisters begins.
+The transitional stage is when Play with the mother, brothers and sisters begins.
 The brain becomes much more active and ready for learning.
 Puppies no longer rely on their mother to stimulate elimination* and are now capable of controlling body temperature.
 It is also during this stage that weaning begins.
-Litter mates* and human influence increase, because puppies engage in playing more with each other and are ready to interact more with humans.
+Littermates* and human influence increase, because puppies engage in playing more with each other and are ready to interact more with humans.

 Since this is a stage when puppies are more receptive to external or environmental influences, it is paramount that their first experiences with the outside world be as pleasant as possible.
 A bad experience during this stage may have long-lasting negative effects.